 Early settlers dubbed any gathering of gossiping ladies wearing red shawls as “red shawling it” and today, we still have a lot to talk about, especially the importance of our volunteers.
 As a docent, you continue the work to preserve Key West by sharing the history of Captain Watlington’s home on Duval and OIRF’s long and successful presence in Key West.

 On behalf of the Board, we would like to thank you for generously donating your time and talents.
 Without your efforts our mission could not be accomplished.

-The Red Shawl for women was adopted in 1960 as the symbol of our organization, we ask that you continue this tradition during the annual house tours and while you are working at the Oldest House.
+The Red Shawl for women was adopted in 1960 as the symbol of our organization, we ask that you continue this tradition during the annual Home Tours and while you are working at the Oldest House.
 Shawls will be provided if you do not have your own.
+Alternately, women are welcome to wear a red "top" and white "bottom".
 Men are asked to wear a red shirt.

 Docents are the ambassadors of OIRF.
 Conduct yourself with respect to others and their property.

 No prior experience or knowledge of Key West history is necessary, but a zeal for learning and sharing information with all visitors is a must.